polterguy/polterguy.github.io/tutorials/database/index.md

 your database.

 * __[mysql.create]__ - Creates (inserts) a new record into your database
-* __[mysql.read]__ - Reads records from your database
+* __[mysql.read]__ - Reads (selects) records from your database
 * __[mysql.update]__ - Updates records in your database
 * __[mysql.delete]__ - Deletes records from your database

 All of the above slots have **[mssql.]** versions for Microsoft SQL Server.
-If you want to follow this tutorial towards a Microsoft SQL Server database instead of a MySQL database, just replace _"mysql"_ with _"mssql"_, and everything should work the same way, assuming you use some columns and tables that actually exists in your SQL Server database.
+If you want to follow this tutorial towards a Microsoft SQL Server database instead of a MySQL database, just replace _"mysql"_ with _"mssql"_, and everything should work the same, assuming you use some columns and tables that actually exists in your SQL Server database.

 ## Creating CRUD HTTP endpoints

-Let's create all 4 CRUD operations towards our MySQL Sakila _"actor"_ table.
-Create a new folder called _"/modules/data-crud/"_ and put the 4 following files into your folder.
+With the above in mind, let's create all 4 CRUD operations towards our MySQL Sakila _"actor"_ table.
+First create a new folder called _"/modules/data-crud/"_ and put the 4 following files into your newly created folder.

 **actor.post.hl**